Make-up artist: Airbrushing

 An airbrush is a small air-operated device that sprays water-based makeup by a process of nebulization.
 Airbrushed makeup was used in Hollywood movies at least as early as the 1930s.
 Monte Westmore is sometimes credited with developing the technique for Gone With the Wind, but his brother Wally was using it at least five years earlier in Pre-Code films such as Murder at the Vanities.
 It has recently been re-popularized by the advent of HDTV and digital photography, where the camera focuses on higher depths of detail.
 Liquid foundations that are high in coverage but thin in consistency are applied with the airbrush for full coverage without a heavy build-up of product.

-Bridal makeup

-From ethnic, glamorous, to contemporary, makeup artists are an important part of wedding planning in Asia, Europe, Africa, North and Latin America.

 High definition

 This is an art which involves the use of light reflectors and ingredients such as minerals to give the skin a flawless finish.
 This was developed due to the further development of high definition mediums and the cost implications of airbrush makeup.